ErnieMac/sticky-cta-widget/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Adds a stylish floating call-to-action bar at the bottom of the screen.

 == Description ==

 This plugin adds a beautiful sticky CTA widget at the bottom of your website with customizable buttons.
-Each button can have its own text, icon, color, and link URL.
+Each button can have its own text, icon, colour, and link URL.

-Features:
-- Modern glass effect design
-- Fully responsive
-- Three customizable buttons
-- Font Awesome icons
+== Features ==

+1. Customizable Buttons: Each button can have custom text, icon, colour, and URL
+2. Responsive Design: Works on all screen sizes
+3. Modern Glass Effect: Stylish appearance with blur effect
+4. Hover Animations: Buttons have smooth hover effects
-- Pulse animation on WhatsApp button
+5. Pulse Animation: WhatsApp button has an attention-grabbing pulse effect
-- Admin settings panel
+6. Admin Panel: Easy configuration through WordPress settings

 == Installation ==